thomascswalker/.maxscript/help/imports.md

 # Python in 3ds Max: Imports

 ## Importing modules
 Imports in Python through 3ds Max are kind of weird.
-The easiest way to maintain imports is to utilize the `__init__.py` file to initialize adding the root package directory to the system path list.

 ### Example
 Assuming our package has a hierarchy like the below: